sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 * HMW_RULES_IN_CONFIG will add the rules at the top of the config file (default true)
 * HMW_RULES_IN_WP_RULES will add the rules in the WordPress config area  (default true)
 * Update - Change the rewrite hook to make sure the rules are added in the WordPress rewrites before flushing them
-* Update - Compatibility with IThemes Security plugin
+* Update - Compatibility with Solid Security plugin

 = 4.0.03 (04 June 2020) =